-Because of such high demands for the roofing material to be watertight and long lasting, IB Flat Roof was chosen as the product of choice for this high end residential home in a secluded neighborhood of Wellesley, MA.
+Because of such high demands for the roofing material to be watertight and long lasting, IB Flat Roof was chosen for this high end residential home.
 While this home was going through a complete renovation, a large addition was built in the rear of the house including a beautiful sun roof, and a beautiful premium wooden deck would be built on top of an 80-mil commercial grade PVC roofing membrane.

-We marked the spots where the slippers would run along the wall and the drip edge, and using a chalk line, place all fasteners between the slippers.
+We marked the spots where the slippers would run along the wall and the drip edge, and using a chalk line, placed all fasteners between the slippers.
 Additionally, once the roof was complete, we installed 2″ wide strips of membrane, tap-welded in place.
-These strips will be an additional separation layer to protect the membrane from the deck slippers rubbing against it.
+These strips provided an additional separation layer to protect the membrane from the deck slippers rubbing against it.

 Post flashings for deck roofs:

-A quick work about these post flashings - as any other penetration flashing that is a part of IB Roof system, the postflashings are made in the controlled environment to the installer’s specs, to fit tightly around the post and eliminate potential installation errors of in-field flashing using non-reinforced flashing membrane.
-All we have to do with these flashings is slide them over the past and weld the flap to the roof.
+A quick word about these post flashings – as any other penetration flashing that is a part of IB Roof system, the post flashings are made in the controlled environment to the installer’s specs, to fit tightly around the post and eliminate potential installation errors of in-field flashing using non-reinforced flashing membrane.
+All we have to do with these flashings is slide them over the post and weld the flap to the roof.
 That is it – the post is completely watertight.
-Although the pre-made post flashing costs more than just non-reinforced material, the time saved during the installation and zero chance of a leak after proper installation make it a much more economical way to build a permanent watertight roof deck with trough roof posts.
+Although the pre-made post flashing costs more than just non-reinforced material, the time saved during the installation and zero chance of a leak after proper installation, make it a much more economical way to build a permanent watertight roof deck with through roof posts.

 In conclusion, I would also mention that there is an alternative to building a deck over a flat roof – it is IB Deck-Shield, which works just like any other IB roof, but is designed to be slip and puncture resistant and allows you to walk over it just as if it was a wooden deck.

-If you need to install or replace your flat roof or to build a deck over an IB roof, fill out our roofing estimate for and we will also send you an online price quote.
+If you need to install or replace your flat roof or to build a deck over an IB roof, fill out our roofing estimate form and we will send you an online price quote.